PrestaShop/prestashop.github.io/news/_posts/2021-09-08-content-style-guide.md

 Also, any suggestions for improvement are welcomed!
 Nothing is cast in stone.
 If you think a component is missing, or if you can't find the answer to your question in the guide, you can also open an issue.

-The Content style guide is hosted on ZeroHeight, a tool for building design systems.
+The Content style guide is hosted on ZeroHeight, a tool for creating design systems.
 It will be regularly updated on this platform by the owners of the project: [Julie Varisellaz](https://github.com/Julievrz), Product Content Manager, and [Scott Cosio](https://github.com/prestascott), Product Designer.

 ![Puffin writing](/assets/images/2021/09/build-puffin-writing.png)